jordanbaird/Restore/README.md

 let favorites = FavoriteFruits()
 ```

 Let's say that somewhere down the line, "Banana" overtakes "Apple", moving into `rank1`.
 As an extra precaution, the judges want to save the current results in case a mistake was made.
-They do so using the ``RestorableObject/takeSnapshot(withKey:)`` method.
+They do so using the `takeSnapshot(withKey:)` method.
 Now they are free to update the results.

 ```swift
 favorites.takeSnapshot(withKey: "BackupResults")